-a) Hobart, Launceston, Devonport, Burnie, West Tamar, Ulverstone and Perth Source: DIER.
+&lt;sup>a Hobart, Launceston, Devonport, Burnie, West Tamar, Ulverstone and Perth Source: DIER

 The process for setting taxi fares currently takes the existing level and structure of fares and focuses on the change that should be applied to this.
 The change in fares has been made using either the CPI or a cost index since 2003.
-More detail about the current arrangements is outlined at Chapter 3 of the CIE's draft report.
+More details about the current arrangements are outlined in Chapter 3 of the CIE's final report.